“The ultimate measure of a man is not where he stands in moments of comfort, but where he stands at times of challenge and controversy.”

 April – May 8, 2014 – Spent time in South Africa on a medivac (sepsis infection of hand/arm — almost died).

 May 16, 2014 – After a remedial week of finishing up Pre-Service Training (due to my medical leave), I swear in and become an official PEACE CORPS VOLUNTEER!
-I travel to site and spend my first night in my house as a PCV.
+I travel to site and spend my first night at my house as a PCV.

 June 17, 2014 – First site visit from APCD and PA.